Nothing comes from nothing

 • Programmable wake-up alarms, alerts, and environmental lighting

-• Programmable mulitple-zone irrigation systems with rain sensors
+• Programmable multiple-zone irrigation systems with rain sensors

 • Voice synthesized status messaging through a whole house intercom

-• Video (CCTV) linked to touchscreen LCDs and TVs in the house
+• Multiple CCTV/DVRs linked to touchscreens and TVs in the house

-• Built-in digital seismograph, rain guage, and water leak sensors
+• Built-in seismograph, RFID + fingerprint security, water leak & MTH sensors

-• Dual fault-tolerant hardware, fully solid state core controller (no HDs)
+• Dual fault-tolerant hardware, isolated solid state core controller

-• Core software is 100% assembly code for speed and efficiency
+• Primary core engine is 100% assembly code for speed and efficiency

 • Triple redundant power supply with UPS, on-board lithium batteries

-The SAGE core has been running continuously for 25 years (as of 2010) and experienced only a single minor component failure (a video processor chip) in all that time.
-Due to the failsafe design of the hardware and software, the system has never crashed nor been offline.
+The SAGE core SBC has been running continuously for 38 years (as of 2023) and experienced only a single minor component failure (embedded video processor chip) in all that time.
+Due to the failsafe design of the hardware and software, the original SBC has never crashed nor been offline.

 SAGE monitor station